cf73/ces2021/content/collections/pages/financial-aid.md

         content:
           -
             type: text
             text: 'Cambridge-Ellis School has a history of helping families make an independent preschool education possible for their children.
-We currently dedicate approximately 10% of our tuition revenue towards scholarships and aim to increase this percentage by the end of our strategic financial plan year in 2025.'
+We currently dedicate approximately 10% of our tuition revenue towards scholarships.'
       -
         type: paragraph
         content: